The University of Washington (UW) is recruiting a full-time

 full-time faculty at the University of Washington on the

-clinician-educator pathway as an Assistant Professor without tenure
+clinician-educator pathway as an Associate or Full Professor

-by reason of funding with an anticipated start date of July 1,
+(without tenure by reason of funding) with an anticipated start

 UW Medicine and its partner institutions (UWMC, Seattle Cancer

 Care Alliance, Fred Hutch Cancer Research Center, Seattle Proton

 Center, Seattle Children’s Hospital, VA Puget Sound) provide an

 extensive and outstanding array of radiation oncology modalities